 During 2014-2016, the Environmental Hydrodynamics Laboratory is measuring flows within mangrove swamps in New Zealand and in Vietnam’s Mekong Delta.
 This work is carried out in collaboration with Julia Mullarney and Karin Bryan of the University of Waikato, and is supported by funding from the US Office of Naval Research and the New Zealand Marsden Fund.
 During summer 2015, we also worked with WSU applied mathematicians Nick Strigul and Jean Lienard, and NSF REU summer student Kendra Lynn, who have developed new techniques for reconstructing the 3d geometry of Vietnamese mangroves from photographic surveys (published in Estuarine, coastal, and shelf science).
 A movie showing a 3d reconstruction of mangrove pneumatophores in a 0.25 m^2 quadrat is available from dropbox.
-Vietnam fieldwork is complete, a series of papers have been published in a special issue of the journal Continental Shelf Research, another paper is in press with the Journal of Geophysical Research, and further analysis is ongoing (see photos, and a Waikato publicity report).
+Vietnam fieldwork is complete, a series of papers have been published in a special issue of the journal Continental Shelf Research, another paper is published in the Journal of Geophysical Research, and further analysis is ongoing (see photos, and a Waikato publicity report).
 The data set features the first detailed turbulence measurements from within mangrove vegetation.

 During a previous Tidal Flats project, funded by the Office of Naval Research, we studied dissipation of waves by a dense canopy of flexible sedge vegetation.
 This wave dissipation, which creates still waters that encourage sediment deposition, proved to be a fruitful topic for application of video measurements and classical elasticity theory.